 In fact, German Shepherds come in 11 different color patterns.
 Most are clad in a combination of brown, red, white and gray fur, and they often feature black masks and back markings.
 Some are even completely white.

 But, the Black German Shepherd, as its name implies, is a uniformly black dog.

-The biggest difference between Black German Shepherds and regular German Shepherds is their coat color.
+The biggest difference between Black GSDs and regular German Shepherds is their coat color.
 However, there are a few other differences between the two breeds.

 Another important difference relates to the shape of their backs.
 Typical German Shepherds have a curved back, which is quite distinctive when viewed from the side.
 But, Black German Shepherds have a relatively straight back, like most other breeds.

-Finally, Black German Shepherds often have straighter coats than typical German Shepherds do.
-They can still exhibit the feathering and skirting that typical German Shepherd coats exhibit, but their coats are noticeably straighter than those of normally-colored individuals.
+Finally, Black GSDs often have straighter coats than typical German Shepherds do.
+They can still exhibit the feathering and skirting that typical German Shepherd breed coats exhibit, but their coats are noticeably straighter than those of normally-colored individuals.

-As explained earlier, a genetic mutation is responsible for the unique appearance and physical differences that manifest in the Black German Shepherd.
+As explained earlier, a genetic mutation is responsible for the unique appearance and physical differences that manifest in the Black GSDs.
 This isn’t a terribly unusual phenomenon — most breeds that occur in multiple color variations do so because of genetic mutations.